Matt32609/SPM-SIjil-Pelajaran-Malaysia-private-candidate-registeration-portal-simulator/README.md

 9. The simulator currently does not implement the specialized registration protocols for foreign candidates.
 This includes the "Kadar Bayaran Warga Asing" (Foreigner Fee Rate), the verification of Student Passes/Visas, and the manual generation of "No. Pengenalan Sementara" (Temporary Identification Numbers) which are required when a standard 12-digit MyKad is unavailable.

+10. The simulator currently does not implement procedures relating to candidates with disabilities (Orang Kurang Upaya).

 ---------------------------------------------
 To use this simulator:
 -------------------------------------------